PneumaSolutions/rim-manual-old/src/dashboard.md

 The user can choose to either answer yes or no to the installation.
 Answering no will cancel the installation.
 After the installer finishes, the user will get a prompt informing them that their machine is now set up for remote access.
 ### Silent Install (Enterprise Installers Only)
 A silent install can be initiated by running the installer with the */S* command line parameter.
 This is useful when installing RIM as part of a mass deployment routine.
+## Session History
+You can view your entire history of past sessions through the RIM dashboard.
+The session history currently contains the date and time of each session, the name of the computer you connected to, and the duration of the session.